-Name of Stakeholder What do they see as main benefits, Implementation/ Compliance costs and risks?
-Do they support or oppose the proposal?
-What amendments do they propose?
+Name of Stakeholder What do they see as main benefits, Implementation/ Compliance costs Do they support or oppose the What amendments do they propose?
 Have these amendments been incorporated in your proposal?
+Stakenoider and risks? proposal? they propose? incorporated in your proposal?
 There will most likely be negative financial impact on business activities and revenue such as: • Cost of going smoke free; • Lack of enforcement; and • Criminalisation of smokers.
 The WHO FCTC does not require 100% smoke-free indoor places Alternatively, there should be no waiter services in the smoking designated areas in restaurants, and customers be afforded the opportunity to take beverages and/or food into these areas on their own.
 Not accepted - Research revealed that there is still exposure to smoke in the smoke-free areas (Ngobese et al, 2021) Educational programs and targeted campaigns stimulating responsible behaviour.
-Accepted - However, education alone is not adequate for behaviour change Plain Packaging with Graphic Health Warnings / Pictorials Destroys the value of the product, the product becomes less competitive against other legitimate brands.
+Accepted However, education alone is not adequate for behaviour change Plain Packaging with Graphic Health Warnings / Pictorials Destroys the value of the product, the product becomes less competitive against other legitimate brands.
 Counterfeiting of cigarettes will be made easier or will be enabled.
 Oppose Maintain Health Warning size of 30%.
 Sufficient for information purposes about the product. - Not accepted Research demonstrates that larger and pictorial Health Warnings are more effective (Wakefield et al, 2012; Crawford et al, 2019.)

-Name of Stakeholder What do they see as main benefits , Implementation/ Compliance costs and risks?
-Do they support or oppose the proposal?
-What amendments do they propose?
-Have these amendments been incorporated in your proposal?
+Name of What do they see as main benefits, Do they support or What amendments do Have these amendments been Stakeholder Implementation/ Compliance costs oppose the they propose? incorporated in your proposal?
 There will be a difficulty for smokers, to distinguish between a real pack from a fake pack.
 The recognition process will be an impossible task.
 There will be cost implications to implement plain packaging for brands and brands will lose their customer base because customers are no longer confident or satisfied with their brand offering.
 Due to that the customers are no longer able to tell which brands they are purchasing.
-JTI: The Bill will certainly exacerbate the rise in illicit trade market and lead to further declines in product volumes and revenue for Ratification of the FCTC Illicit Trade protocol (ITP)T Protocol should be done as a matter of urgency.
-Accepted the legal - legitimate tobacco industry.
-Ban on display at point-of-sale There will be cost implications for manufacturers and retailers.
+JTI: The Bill will certainly exacerbate the rise in illicit trade market and lead to further declines in product volumes and revenue for the legal - legitimate tobacco industry. proposal?
+Ratification of the FCTC Illicit Trade protocol (ITP)T Protocol should be done as a matter of urgency.
+Accepted There will be cost implications for manufacturers and retailers.
 Currently there are approximately 180,000 stores in South Africa (AC Nielsen).
 There will be an impact on store operational efficiencies.
 The lead to customer delays for service are imminent.
 Furthermore, other foreseen impacts will be on staff and other purchases.
-Oppose There is a need to revise certain aspects of the proposed Bill.
-Not accepted - The stakeholder did not make an explicit proposed amendment for consideration.
+Oppose There is a need to revise certain aspects of the proposed Bill. - The stakeholder did not make an explicit proposed amendment for consideration.